mandarrai10/E2E-Chat-Application/README.md

-**The app is deployed in Render with the link:** https://encrypto-hvrx.onrender.com Clickking the link will automatically launch the app.
+**The app is deployed in Render with the link:** https://encrypto-hvrx.onrender.com Clicking the link will automatically launch the app.